-Over the last few years, the applications on the television have taken the user experience to the next level as it offers a lot of comfort to the customers.
-Android, in specific offers exquisite user, feel that is specifically optimized and structured for the application to run on the large screen devices with high resolutions.
+Over the last few years, the applications on television have taken the user experience to the next level as it offers a lot of comfort to the customers.
+Android, in specific, offers an exquisite user experience that is specifically optimized and structured for the application to run on large screen devices with high resolutions.

-Android ensures that developing apps for the TV is very similar to the procedure for creating apps for the phones or the tablets.
-The
+Android ensures that developing apps for the TV is very similar to the procedure for creating apps for phones or tablets.

-ng applications to run on the television devices as well.
 One of the interesting highlights is to develop apps successfully on TV devices.
-The layouts must be designed in such a way that can be easily understood from nearly 10 feet away and offer a good degree of navigation
+The layouts must be designed in such a way that can be easily understood from nearly 10 feet away and offer a good degree of navigation.

 Prerequisites for Android TV App Development

 To get started with the Android TV application, the structure for the phones can be used.
 An important requirement is that the app developer must definitely meet some requirements to be considered as Android TV apps.
 The other important prerequisites will be to ensure that the SDK tools are updated to version 24.0 or higher, SDK with Android 5.0 with API 21 or higher is available.